-I am currently a college student at Arizona State University working towards a biomedical engineering bachelor's of science degree.
+I am a biomedical engineering graduate from Arizona State University and a first year medical student.
 As a student myself, I often times find myself leaning on tutors more than the teachers.
 For that same reason, I would like to help students feel comfortable working with me in the long-term for subjects like algebra, trigonometry, and geometry.
 But also, for short-term goals such as ACT test prep.
 I've taken the exam and know exactly how to help students perform well.
 I tutor students in a way that is fun, helpful, but also logical.
 Students learn best when subjects are broken down into simple, easy-to-understand steps.
 That's my teaching style, taking concepts and moving forward one step at a time.

 Education & Certification